-Legal relevance, as a core quality standard of COI in refugee status determination is only scarcely reflected in EU asylum legislation and jurisprudence.
-Meanwhile, the Qualification Directive sets two criteria that may somehow be linked to this norm: that of individualised processing of claims and that of assessing actual legal practices instead of merely looking at law in the books in the country of origin.
+Legal relevance, as a comprehensive quality standard of COI, is insufficiently reflected in European and national-level asylum legislation and jurisprudence.
+Meanwhile, the Qualification Directive sets two criteria that may be closely linked to this norm: that of individualised processing of claims and that of assessing actual legal practices instead of merely looking at law in the books in the country of origin.
 Both of these binding standards are now reflected in the jurisprudence of some senior European courts dealing with asylum cases.
 Nevertheless, the reference to individualisation is significantly more frequent than the other criterion, and on certain occasions it is even explicitly connected to an individualised assessment of COI (as opposed to the use of only general, not case-specific information).

-By setting these criteria, the EU legislation is yet far from providing a general standard of legal relevance.
-Such principles may, however, effectively contribute to an improving interpretation of this norm in countries where the above two issues have not yet been widely discussed or clarified in legal practice.
+These rather basic principles may effectively contribute to an improving interpretation of legally relevant COI in countries where these two issues have not yet been widely discussed or clarified in legal practice.

-Hungarian and Austrian asylum legislations can be referred to as "best practice" at the European level, as they put forward a compact definition of legal relevance with regard to country information, in line with already existing professional standards.
+The Hungarian and Austrian asylum legislation, together with the Polish and Czech jurisprudence on this matter can be referred to as exemplary practices at the European level, as they put forward a compact definition of legal relevance with regard to country information, in line with already existing professional standards.